Our experience

 It's simple, but not simplistic.

 As noted below, we'd implemented many of the concepts in my various roles previously.
 However they'd each had different names or terminology.
-And each new company I started working with, one of the challenges is always to agree on consistent terminology.
+With each new company I started working with, one of the challenges is always to agree on consistent terminology, e.g. "what do you mean by vision and mission?
+That sounds more like the mission?
+I prefer to call it a goal.
+That's not a KPI.
+I've seen OKRs working, let's use them" etc.

-EOS defines the terminology, so you can focus on doing.
+EOS defines a clear terminology, so you and your team can focus on doing things.

 It makes communication easier.

-Ultimately it brings the best parts of some of the great business books - Emyth Revisited, Good to Great, Rockefeller Habits, 7 Habits of Highly Effective people, into one structure - giving some standardised defined terminology and a process for consistently implementing them.
+Ultimately it brings the best parts of some of the great business books - Emyth Revisited, Good to Great, Built to Last, Rockefeller Habits, 7 Habits of Highly Effective people, into one structure - giving some standardised defined terminology and a process for consistently implementing them.

 What's really good is that you can then choose to implement them yourself "self implement" or be guided by an "implementer".
 There are many experienced Implementers,